cedricve/raspicam/README.md

 This library allows to use the Raspberry Pi Camera under BSD License.

 The project is started by the AVA research group (rafael Muñoz Salinas; rmsalinas@uco.es) and is now maintained on this GIT repository by Cédric Verstraeten.
-Please note that is NOT the OFFICIAL repository of RaspiCam, these can be found [here](http://www.uco.es/investiga/grupos/ava/node/40)
+Please note that is NOT the OFFICIAL repository of RaspiCam, these can be found [here](http://www.uco.es/investiga/grupos/ava/node/40).
-This library is used in the [Kerberos.io](https://github.com/kerberos-io) project, and that's also the reason why we are maintaining the RaspiCam project.
+This repository is used in the [Kerberos.io](https://github.com/kerberos-io) project.

 ##Release notes